itschaindev/itschaindev.github.io/README.md

 ## Design

-The look follows the Bear Blog theme: one typeface (Baskervville, self-hosted in `css/fonts/`), one font size, cream background, plain underlined links, dashed rules.
-Light and dark follow the system setting, and the small moon/sun button in the header overrides it.
+The look follows the Bear Blog theme: one typeface (Literata, self-hosted in `css/fonts/`), one font size, cream background, plain underlined links, dashed rules.
+The site is light by default;
+the small moon/sun button in the header switches to dark and remembers the choice.

 - Colours, width and font are the custom properties at the top of `css/main.css`.
 - Site title, tagline, navigation and footer links are in `_data/site.json`.